EchoMAV/PiStreamer/README.md

 ### Building
 `pistreamer` is designed to be built as a .deb file and installed onto the target RPi.
-Run `./make_debian.sh` to create the deb and install it onto the RPi.
+Run `./make_debian.sh` to create the deb file and sign it with a private key.
-If you see a warning about `Download is performed unsandboxed as root as file...` you can ignore.